Jiacheng199/Jiacheng199/README.md

 Hello, World! 👋 I'm Jiacheng.
 🔭 I'm currently pouring my passion and skills into two exciting personal projects:

-TreeHole: Anonymous, tell or write your secrets
+TreeHole: Anonymous, tell or write your secrets;

 StudyMate: Why study alone when you can study with your mate?

 🌱 My interests revolve around AI and Full-Stack Development.
 I love diving deep into algorithms and then bringing them to life through intuitive interfaces.